coachshea/neo-pipe/readme.md

 ============

 This plugin has no dependencies, but can work with tpope's [projectionist] plugin.
-If you are not familiar with [projectionist] I strongly encourage you to check it out.
+If you are not familiar with [projectionist], I strongly encourage you to check it out.
 It excels at project-level configuration.

 Setup
 =====